Where to Stay in Japan: Best Areas and Accommodation for Every Travel Style (2026)

 Where to Stay in Tokyo: Best Neighbourhoods

-Tokyo is one of the world's great cities — and also one of its most overwhelming.
-With 23 wards and dozens of distinct neighbourhoods, knowing where to stay in Tokyo comes down to understanding what you want from the city and how you plan to move around it.
+Tokyo is one of the world's great cities — and one of its most overwhelming.
+Knowing where to stay in Tokyo comes down to understanding what you want from the city and how you plan to move around it.
+The best time to visit Tokyo also shapes which neighbourhoods feel most alive.

 Colourful Shinjuku at night — best areas to stay in Tokyo Japan by a.o.mi collective